teamniteo/handbook/2_Operations/scrum.md

  * We work asynchronously, so keep scheduled meetings to the bare minimum.
  * We schedule our work into two week long *sprints*.
  * We manage our sprints with GitHub and ZenHub.

+The role of a product owner is to defend the users while the role of a scrum master is to defend the developers.
+This means that a symbiotic relationship has to exist in order to create a balanced product.

 Read about [writing User Stories and issues](user-stories.md).